1988–89 Port Vale F.C. season: Third Division

 Vale opened October with a 3–3 draw with Wolverhampton Wanderers at Molineux; it was an exciting encounter, as Vale's short passing game proved the equal of the dangerous long ball game of "Wolves".
 Two days later they claimed a 2–0 victory over Huddersfield Town, with Trevor Wood keeping a clean sheet on his debut after Grew was sidelined with a thigh strain.
 A 2–0 win over injury-stricken Wigan Athletic at Springfield Park was the club's fifth clean sheet in six league games.
 Rudge meanwhile agreed a £175,000 deal to bring Andy Jones back from Charlton Athletic, but the striker refused the deal.
-Yet an injury-time goal from Ray Walker was enough to continue the team's fine run, as a solid Bolton Wanderers outfit were beaten 2–1; despite still suffering from injury, Grew made a series of impressive saves.
+Yet an injury-time goal from Ray Walker was enough to continue the team's fine run, as a solid Bolton Wanderers club were beaten 2–1; despite still suffering from injury, Grew made a series of impressive saves.
 With goalkeeper Mark Grew out with a thigh strain, Mike Stowell was taken in on loan from Everton.
 The month ended poorly, as a 3–2 loss to Blackpool at Bloomfield Road was followed by a 3–3 draw with Sheffield United in front of 13,246 fans (the biggest gate for a league game since 1973).
 The two northern sides exploited Vale's unease at playing with a new goalkeeper, and forced errors from the Vale defence with high-pressure aerial bombardment.
 On 29 October, Rudge kept the team in the dressing room for 45 minutes at Griffin Park after a poor performance left the distinctly average home side, Brentford, to secure all three points.

 Vale were 13 minutes from opening November with a 3–1 home win over Aldershot when the match had to be abandoned due to fog.
 They instead found a much needed win away at Northampton Town.
-Rudge attempted to sign one of West Ham United's defensive pair Gary Strodder and Paul Hilton, but found their neither were willing to join the club.
+Rudge attempted to sign one of West Ham United's defensive pair Gary Strodder and Paul Hilton, but found that neither were willing to join the club.
 Unaffected by this rejection, the "Valiants" beat third-place Swansea City 2–1, though were disappointed to lose Futcher as the striker was sent off for arguing with the linesman.
 They then disposed of Fulham with a 3–0 win, despite having to play without Futcher.
 Rudge was made Manager of the Month.